 Some treaties, e.g. the Lugano Convention, expressly govern the documentation that a party seeking enforcement has to furnish.
-The Lugano Convention requires a judgment - falling into the scope of the Lugano Convention - to be provided in an original or an authentic copy and the standard form of Annex V satisfying the requirements of Article 54 of the Lugano Convention or other documents providing the enforceability in the state of origin.
+The Lugano Convention requires a judgment to be provided in an original or an authentic copy.
+Further, the party seeking enforcement has to produce a certificate in accordance with the standard form in Annex V to the Convention.